Hemphill Brothers Coach Company

 Hemphill Brothers Coach Company is a motor coach sales and operations company that provides coach sales, leasing, maintenance, and custom conversion services.
-Established in 1980, it is a family-owned company located near Nashville, Tennessee, USA.
+Established in 1980, it is located near Nashville, Tennessee, USA.
+In 2023, the company was acquired by Dreamliner Luxury Coaches.

-The company provides coach services to celebrities, such as Cher, Tom Hanks, Pope Benedict XVI, Beyoncé and Jennifer Lopez.
+The company provides coach services to celebrities, including Cher, Tom Hanks, Pope Benedict XVI, Beyoncé and Jennifer Lopez.
 The company provided high-security motor coaches to the Obama administration for the 2012 presidential election campaign.

 Overview

-The company is owned by brothers Joel W. Hemphill, Jr. and Trent Hemphill.
-They started the company in October 1980, with the assistance of their father, Joel W. Hemphill, Sr., who had retired from the coach leasing business.
-The company operates a coach maintenance and conversion facility, and it maintains a fleet of over 110 motor coaches for lease.
+The company was founded by brothers Joel W. Hemphill, Jr. and Trent Hemphill in October 1980, with the assistance of their father, Joel W. Hemphill, Sr., who had retired from the coach leasing business.
+Their mother LaBreeska sang for her family group, The Happy Goodman Family, and met and married their father after he wrote several songs for the Goodmans.
+The couple formed their own group, The Singing Hemphills, which toured for twenty years; Joel Sr. began renting out the family bus in the 1970s as a side business when the group was not touring.
+Joel Sr.'s coach leasing operation eventually grew to a fleet of eight buses, but when he retired, the fleet had shrunk to two, which he sold to his sons.

+The company operates a coach maintenance and conversion facility, and it maintains a fleet of more than 110 motor coaches for lease.
 The company deals in used coaches and new custom conversions, and maintains a separate website for its sales operation.
+It has won eight Parnelli Awards for Coach Company of the Year within the Transportation and Logistics division.

+Due to the COVID-19 pandemic, $30 million in anticipated revenue was lost in 2020 after multiple planned concert tours were canceled, and Hemphill Brothers began renting to the general public at a rate of US$1200 to 1500 per day, including drivers and fuel.
+In 2023, the company was acquired by Dreamliner Luxury Coaches, which had been founded in 2020 by Rich Thomson.

 On its website, the company claims an extensive list of celebrity clients, including Cher, Lady Gaga, Aerosmith, George Strait, Tom Hanks, Arnold Schwarzenegger, Marilyn Manson, Korn and Pope Benedict XVI.
+One of their first clients was the band Van Halen.
+In 2020, the Bobby Hotel in downtown Nashville opened a rooftop lounge housed in a widened Scenicruiser which had been customized by Hemphill Brothers.